 The compatibility checklists define criteria to help you assess the level of support your app provides for large screens.

 Levels of support include the following:

 Tier 3 (Basic) — Large screen ready: Users can complete critical flows but with a less than optimal user experience.
 Your app runs full screen (or full window in multi-window mode), but app layout might not be ideal.
+The app is not letterboxed; it does not run in compatibility mode.
 The app provides basic support for external input devices, including keyboard, mouse, and trackpad.